|Attendance||UCAS code/apply||Year of entry|

 Watch this video to find out what our students have to say about studying this course at Kingston University:

 In Year 1 you will develop your dance technique and knowledge of dance history, gain embodied and theoretical experience of cultural forms, develop creative and basic teaching skills and increase your knowledge of anatomy.

-In Year 2, while continuing to develop both your fitness and dance technique, you will learn about theoretical frameworks and methodological tools, and will apply them to your practical work.
+In Year 2, while continuing to develop your dance technique, you will learn to use theoretical frameworks and methodological tools, and apply them to your practical work.
 You will learn about approaches to studying popular dances, such as music videos, social dances and musicals.
 A variety of exciting module options allows you to specialise in areas of your own interest including those focusing on employability.